codurance/eks-basic-setup/README.md

 # Steps to Create an EKS Cluster

 The setup from the `eksctl-setup` folder is slightly simpler, but a lot less detailed.
-It was used as a reference to produce the below commands and scripts in conjunction with this blog post: https://aws.amazon.com/blogs/containers/using-alb-ingress-controller-with-amazon-eks-on-fargate/ , and the AWS documentation.
+It was used as a reference to produce the below commands and scripts in conjunction with this blog post: https://aws.amazon.com/blogs/containers/using-alb-ingress-controller-with-amazon-eks-on-fargate/ , and the AWS documentation: https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html.
 Many of the AWS docs have been referenced below.

 - [x] Create a VPC, an EKS Cluster, roles for EKS, and an EKS Fargate Profile.